 National Celiac Disease Awareness Day, every September 13, is a good time to examine this little-known disease that affects about 3 million Americans.
 Celiac disease is a genetic autoimmune disorder in which a person who suffers from this affliction can’t consume gluten, a protein found in wheat, rye and barley.
 The afflicted person’s immune system responds by attacking the small intestine and inhibiting the absorption of important nutrients.
 Left undiagnosed or untreated, celiac disease can lead to other disorders, including cancer, osteoporosis and infertility.
 This year, on National Celiac Disease Awareness Day, learn a little more and share what you learn.

-National Celiac Disease Awareness Day - History
+National Celiac Disease Awareness Day timeline

 Researchers celebrate a breakthrough

 Scientists in Birmingham, England, link celiac disease with gluten for the first time.

 Celiac and children

 American physician, Christian Herter, publishes a book on children afflicted with what he dubs "intestinal infantilism."

 - AD 100

 Greek physician, Aretaeus, gives one of the first descriptions of celiac disease, which the doctor calls," koiliakos," an abdominal infection.

 How to Observe National Celiac Disease Awareness Day